MagnusTiberius/WalkerRoad/README.md

 The demo is just used for that, demonstrating the concept.
 You can add handlers to both the Server and Client piece to define your own simulation.

+For example, you can roll your own protocol using structured data, making your simulation of test cases very specific.